 Japanese Encephalitis (JE) is one of the most common causes of viral encephalitis in Asia with over 70,000 clinical cases reported worldwide every year.
 JE may be underreported due to inadequate surveillance in many Asian countries where the virus is endemic.1,3,4

 Pigs and birds are efficient amplification and reservoir hosts for JE virus, providing a source of infection for the dead-end hosts: humans and horses who cannot transmit the disease further.1,9

 - The JE virus is transmitted to humans through the bite of infected Culex mosquitoes, which breed in standing water, often in farms and rice paddies in most rural areas of Asia.6

-- Culex mosquitoes tend to bite mostly at dusk and dawn, and outdoors more than indoors.10
+- Culex mosquitoes tend to bite mostly between dusk and dawn, and outdoors more than indoors.10

-The mosquitoes are found year-round in tropical areas and during the months of May through October in temperate areas.5
+The mosquitoes are found year-round in tropical areas and during the months of May through October in temperate areas.6

 Where does JE occur?

 Your patients may be at risk of JE while they travel in Asia

 JE is one of the most common causes of viral encephalitis in Asia and may be underreported due to inadequate surveillance in many Asian countries where the virus is endemic.3,4